peggyandjoe/ericjwdchen.github.io/_posts/2016-01-08-googles-share-button.md

 ![Canonical Share Button](/assets/2015/01/ic_share_black_24dp_2x.png){: .img-narrow}

+It's three nodes with lines connecting each of them.
+There isn't any great icon for sharing, but this one is reasonably clear.

-And most Google properties use the right one.
+And most Google properties use the right it.

 ![share-buttons-irl.png](/assets/2015/01/share-buttons-irl.png)